rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-reducing-indirection-undoing-string-concealing.md

-One minor issue is that it incorrectly renamed something to `response` and `json` in the `decode()` function, but we can afford not to worry about this, as this functions is going away soon.
+One minor issue is that it incorrectly renamed something to `response` and `json` in the `decode()` function, but we can afford not to worry about this, as this function is going away soon.

 We are getting close to our grand finale, but there's one small thing we would like to fix.
 In the `decode()` function there is a single call to